-What is Bird Flu?
+What is Avian Influenza?

-Avian Influenza is an infectious disease of birds caused by strains of the Influenza A virus.
+Avian Influenza, or bird flu, is an infectious disease of birds caused by strains of the Influenza A virus.
 It affects poultry and wild birds and can be spread to mammals, including humans.
-H5N1 is a strain of highly pathogenic Avian Influenza (HPAI) that is being closely monitored by Australian authorities due to the potential risk of spread to Australia.
+H5N1 (or H5 bird flu) is a strain of highly pathogenic avian influenza (HPAI) that is being closely monitored by Australian authorities due to the potential risk of spread to Australia.